kmhuff/crypto-hack/crypto-hack.md

 These actions allow a combatant to "charge up" a particularly powerful attack or ability and release it on their next turn.

 This charged ability can either be an area effect, targeting all creatures within an immediate distance of some origin point, or a focused effect, targeting a single creature with three separate actions.
 The user of the charged ability chooses one action (in the case of an area effect) or three actions (in the case of a focused effect) that the charged ability will use.
-These actions can be anything, but are most often Clash or Stunt.
+These actions can be anything, but are most often clash or stunt.

-Whether the charged ability is an area effect or a focus effect, which creatures are being targeted, and what actions are being used is determined when the user of the charged ability takes the Wind Up action.
+Whether the charged ability is an area effect or a focus effect, which creatures are being targeted, and what actions are being used is determined when the user of the charged ability takes the wind up action.

 Other creatures in the combat can tell that a creature is winding up a charged ability.
-A PC can hide the nature and target(s) of the charged ability from NPC opponents with a Willpower Task against the most observant opponent.
-If an NPC opponent is using a charged attack, the most observant PC may make an Insight Task against that NPC to determine the nature and target(s) of the attack.
+A PC can hide the nature and target(s) of the charged ability from NPC opponents with a willpower task against the most observant opponent.
+If an NPC opponent is using a charged attack, the most observant PC may make an insight task against that NPC to determine the nature and target(s) of the attack.

-The turn after a creature has taken the Wind Up action, it can take the Release action to unleash the charged ability.
-The creature can move an Immediate distance before taking the Release action, like normal.
+The turn after a creature has taken the wind up action, it can take the release action to unleash the charged ability.
+The creature can move an Immediate distance before taking the release action, like normal.
 It may also move the origin of an area effect up to an Immediate distance as part of its movement.
-If it fails to use the Release action before the end of its turn, if the intended target has run away, for example, the charged ability is lost.
+If it fails to use the release action before the end of its turn, if the intended target has run away, for example, the charged ability is lost.

-When a PC is taking the Release action, they may commit effort once for all Tasks rolled as part of the Release, but must roll for each Task separately.
-If the Tasks that will be rolled as part of the Release use different attributes, use the attribute with the lowest Edge when committing effort.
+When a PC is taking the release action, they may commit effort once for all tasks rolled as part of the release, but must roll for each task separately.
+If the tasks that will be rolled as part of the release use different attributes, use the attribute with the lowest edge when committing effort.

-When making a Strike as part of a Release, the defender may never retaliate, no matter their weapon.
+When making a clash as part of a release, the defender may never retaliate, no matter their weapon.

 ### Action: Move